Hanlin-Dong/docker-hanlindong-opensees/README.md

 ## Tags

-`latest` `slim` `slim-3.2.0` `slim-3.1.0`: The minimized docker image to run OpenSees tcl interpreter.
+`latest` `v3.3.0` `slim` `slim-v3.3.0`: The minimized docker image to run OpenSees tcl interpreter.

-`developer` `developer-3.2.0` `developer-3.1.0` : The source code are included in the image.
+`developer` `developer-v3.3.0`: The source code are included in the image.
 Users can create their own routines to extend OpenSees.
 Only in this image is OpenSees compiled from source code.
 The compiled executable file is then copied to other images.

-`jupyter` `jupyter-3.2.0` `jupyter-3.1.0` : Jupyter notebook is supported with minimal python packages.
+`jupyter` `jupyter-v3.3.0`: Jupyter notebook is supported with minimal python packages.

-`api` `api-3.2.0` `api-3.1.0` : API is created to run OpenSees.
+(Under development) `api` : API is created to run OpenSees.
 See [API](#API) section.

 APIs are provided in the `api` tagged images.
 OpenSees can be called, and OpenSees scripts can be run by creating HTTP request.

-`doweltype` : OpenSees is extended with a newly developed hysteretic model for dowel-type timber joints named DowelType.
+`doweltype` `doweltype-v3.3.0` : OpenSees is extended with a newly developed hysteretic model for dowel-type timber joints named DowelType.
 The documentation see [https://github.com/Hanlin-Dong/DowelType-OpenSees](https://github.com/Hanlin-Dong/DowelType-OpenSees).
 Reference:

 > Hanlin Dong, Minjuan He, Xijun Wang, Constantin Christopoulos, Zheng Li, Zhan Shu.
 Development of a uniaxial hysteretic model for dowel-type timber joints in OpenSees. *Construction and Building Materials*, 288(2021), 123112. <https://doi.org/10.1016/j.conbuildmat.2021.123112>